 Dimpi, an astrologer who currently lives in Delhi says, “I was earning very well as an astrologer, whereas my husband was a clerk at a bank.
 He would steal my jewels and cash.
 He’d beat me to get cheques signed so that he could acquire money.
 To him, I was and still is a hen who can lay golden eggs.
 I had to pay him alimony, and am still paying him.”

 She says that it was her husband who had wanted a divorce so that he could remarry.
 She narrates how insecure he was and even after the divorce he would send paranoid messages to her professional clients, that she was physically interested in the men she did astrological predictions for.

 She informs that her husband didn’t maturely part ways with her, “Post-divorce, he would continue to forcefully stay over at her house.”
 She, therefore, changed houses a lot.
 She narrates, “I even shifted to a new city and set up a professional base out there.
 I purchased land in this new place.
 He hunted me down in this new city.”

 She goes on to narrate how perilous his stayovers are to her safety, “Family members request that he stay with me, especially when he is ill.
 On visits like these, he beats me, breaks things and misbehaves with domestic helpers.”
 She says that the police was of no help to her.

 She has blocked her husband’s number.
 She claims to have saved all the abusive messages that her ex-husband sent her.
 She says that he still comes over to her home and reigns havoc.

-There are non-profit organisations which help victims of domestic violence and fight court cases for them.
+There are organisations that help victims of domestic violence and fight court cases for them.
 But ultimately, it is you who has to deal with abusive people in your life.

 3. Getting a good divorce lawyer

 When children and sharing property are involved, or if you own a business together and it’s a non-amicable divorce, it’s essential to hire a good divorce lawyer.